 Your charge may be a misdemeanor or a felony, but either way it’s a serious criminal offense which requires a serious defense by a drug defense lawyer.

-Contact our attorneys today for a no-obligation, confidential and completely free legal review of your case.
+Contact our attorneys today for a no-obligation, confidential and completely legal review of your case.
 A controlled substance charge in Texas should NEVER be taken lightly.

 Let us help you, as we’ve helped many others.